Direct Entry MSN for Non-Nurses

 Our Blended Learning Model

-1. Nursing theory courses designed to accommodate diverse learning styles to help you to learn advanced nursing concepts.
-These courses can be completed either online through our Pleasant Prairie-based program or on-campus through our Milwaukee-based program.
+- Nursing theory courses designed to accommodate diverse learning styles to help you to learn advanced nursing concepts.
+These courses can be completed predominately online through our Pleasant Prairie-based program options or on campus through our Milwaukee-based program.

-2. On-site skills and simulation labs let you hone your nursing skills in a safe, mock clinical setting.
-Students attend in-person labs at our Pleasant Prairie, WI learning site or Center for Clinical Simulation in Milwaukee.
+- On-site skills and simulation labs let you hone your nursing skills in a safe, simulated clinical setting.
+Students attend in-person labs at our state-of-the-art facilities at our Pleasant Prairie, Wisconsin, learning site or in Milwaukee.

-3. Clinical rotations provide real-world experience in diverse settings.
-They occur at top healthcare facilities in metro-Milwaukee, southern Wisconsin, and northern Illinois.
+- Clinical rotations provide real-world experience in diverse settings.
+They occur at top health care facilities in metro Milwaukee, southern Wisconsin, and northern Illinois.

 Taking the NCLEX-RN

-Because Wisconsin is a member of the Enhanced Nurse Licensure Compact (eNLC), you will have the option to apply for a multistate license.
-This means that if you are a resident of Wisconsin, upon passing the NCLEX-RN and receiving licensure, you could be licensed to practice in 39 states (as of April 18, 2022).
+Because Wisconsin is a member of the Nurse Licensure Compact (NLC), you will have the option to apply for a multistate license.
+This means that if you are a resident of Wisconsin, upon passing the NCLEX-RN and receiving licensure, you could be licensed to practice in 41 states (as of October 2023).

 Post-Master’s Advancement